Five day bread making course with

 What you think about it…

-This is an example of the lovely unsolicited feedback we have for the 5 day bread course…..
+This is an example of just some of the lovely feedback we have for the 5 day bread course…..

 “I just wanted to write to you to say how much I enjoyed the bread making course last week.
 It really was a most relaxing, inspiring and rewarding experience, and it has certainly changed my view of bread.
 I will never buy or eat sliced bread again, and I very much hope that I will not be tempted to spend money on other people’s speciality bread either!
 I have made a few baguettes over the last few days, and rather surprised everyone with the results.
 Everything you said to us last week makes perfect sense – and the results are very rewarding.